Partner at AKD Lawyers

 Key Louisiana Bicycle Laws Every Cyclist Should Know

-• Avoiding Highways: Bicycles are not allowed on interstates or controlled-access highways.
-Stick to streets, bike paths, or designated lanes for safety.
+• Bicycles are not allowed on interstates or controlled-access highways

-• Children on Bikes: Children weighing under 40 pounds or shorter than 40 inches must ride in a secure child seat attached to the bike.
+• Children under 40 pounds or shorter than 40 inches must be secured in a proper child seat

 New Orleans Bicycle Accidents